 Planned Out Acts of Kindness

-- Leave note of thanks and drinks for the garbage collectors
+Leave note of thanks and drinks for the UPS people

-- Leave note of thanks and drink for the mail deliverer
+Leave note of thanks and drinks for the mail deliverer

 I am super excited and somewhat scared of my list.
 I am a truly non-adventurous person – notice no sky diving or cliff jumping.
 Leaving the house can be an adventure for me.
 The absolute most scary item is “financially contributing to my family.”
 I have not worked outside my home in 22 years.
 Yikes!!
 Pray for me!
 I would love to hear in the comment section below what is on your list of 50 Things to learn, accomplish, or experience By 50, or any of your “bucket list” items no matter your age.